WQMV AM 1060

 By Austin Taylor

-As for the songs of The Four Preps you can hear them regularly while you listen to the best of the rock & roll era on WQMV AM 1060 or stream them at www.wqmv1060.com.
+You can hear all the hits of Fats Domino, Little Richard, Pat Boone and the songs that started the Rock & Roll era, while you listen to the best of the rock years on WQMV AM 1060 or stream them at www.wqmv1060.com.

 WQMV's Request Lines Are Open 24 Hours a Day